 ABOUT BARBARA SHANG, M.D.

-Barbara Shang M.D. was a recipient of the prestigious Howard Hughes Medical Institute medical research fellowship.
-Dr. Barbara Shang had the opportunity to conduct cancer research at the world-renowned Memorial Sloan-Kettering Cancer Center in New York City.
-Barbara Shang M.D. was also selected as an intramural research associate at the National Institutes of Health in Bethesda, Maryland where she worked with Nobel Laureate Dr. Marshall Nirenberg.
+Dr. Shang was a recipient of the prestigious Howard Hughes Medical Institute medical research fellowship and had the opportunity to conduct cancer research at the world-renowned Memorial Sloan-Kettering Cancer Center in New York City.
+She was also selected as an intramural research associate at the National Institutes of Health in Bethesda, Maryland where she worked with Nobel Laureate Dr. Marshall Nirenberg.
 She has received multiple research awards and has published numerous articles in various medical publications including Clinical Cancer Research, Journal of Investigative Medicine, Proceedings of the American Academy for Cancer Research, and Investigative Ophthalmology and Visual Science.
 She is a contributing editor for the textbook, Essentials of Human Diseases and Conditions.

-Barbara Shang M.D. is a member of the National Board of Medical Examiners, the American Society of Cataract & Refractive Surgery and the American Academy of Ophthalmology.
+Dr. Shang is a member of the National Board of Medical Examiners, the American Society of Cataract & Refractive Surgery and the American Academy of Ophthalmology.
 Dr. Shang has been in private practice in Orange County since 2001.